 The problem with losing muscle due to fad diets and extreme calorie deficits is that this decreases your metabolic rate — plus it can also interfere with athletic performance and general functionality.
 On top of this, muscle mass is what gives your body an attractive appearance and healthy, toned look, so you don’t actually want to get rid of it in hopes of simply watching the number on the scale go down.

 Hitting a Weight Loss Plateau?
 (Is Losing Weight Slowing Your Metabolism?)

-If you’ve recently dropped some weight, and now are noticing that it’s getting more and more difficult to maintain your lower weight or to keep losing, know that this is a real phenomenon and that you’re not just imagining it.
+If you’ve recently dropped some weight and now notice that it’s getting more and more difficult to maintain your lower weight or to keep losing, know that this is a real phenomenon and that you’re not just imagining it.

 Losing weight means that you’ll require less calories just to maintain your current weight, since your metabolism adjusts to weight loss by decreasing your calorie needs/metabolic rate.
 This is sometimes called being in “starvation mode.”

 Being in a calorie deficit can also naturally lead to less desire for physical activity and may increase your appetite.
 All of these factors together mean that it can sometimes be hard to keep weight off.

 How can you deal with this and prevent yourself from regaining the weight you’ve lost?
 Here are some strategies:

 - Keep a daily journal of your meals/calorie consumption to get a good idea of what you’re actually consuming.
 You may not realize if you’re gradually starting to eat more, which can impact your results.

 - Keep track of your workouts and physical activity, such as by using a fitness tracker band, so you can notice any changes in your routine.
 Tracking your steps taken can also indicate a slowdown in general non-exercise activity as opposed to more strenuous workouts.
 Less activity overall means that you’ll require less calories, so keep this in mind.